-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2017 was \$1,117,764, which primarily of interest on long-term debt and costs associated with constructed and maintaining certain capital improvements.
-The costs of the District's activities were funded by special assessments and developer contributions.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2020 was \$1,132,035, which primarily of interest on long-term debt and costs associated with constructed and maintaining certain capital improvements.
+The costs of the District's activities were funded by special assessments.